Home

 Please refer to the “Services Offered” page.

-I have over 30 years of experience working with adolescent and adult males who have demonstrated contact or non-contact sexual behavior problems.
+I have over forty years of experience working with adolescent and adult males who have demonstrated contact or non-contact sexual behavior problems.
 Such behaviors may or may not have resulted in juvenile or adult criminal charges or convictions, or protective services substantiations.
+Some of these individuals were identified with having intellectual disability.

-I also have evaluated many individuals who have demonstrated non-sexual violent behaviors such as: assault, aggravated domestic assault, armed robbery, arson, kidnapping, manslaughter, and murder.
+I have evaluated many individuals who were charged or convicted for non-sexual violent behaviors such as assault, aggravated domestic assault, armed robbery, arson, kidnapping, manslaughter, and murder.

-I have a varied work history.
-Early in my professional career, I worked as a substance abuse counselor, a protective services social worker, and a medical hospital social worker.
-For five years, I was a Designated Mental Health Professional while working on an emergency mental health psychiatric team.
+Prior to becoming a licensed clinical psychologist, I had a varied work history.
+Early in my professional career, I worked as a substance abuse counselor (northern New York), a protective services social worker (southern Vermont), and a medical hospital social worker (southern Vermont).
+For five years, I was a Designated Mental Health Professional while working on a psychiatric emergency mental health team (southeastern Vermont).

 I first began working with adult male sex offenders in 1982, when I facilitated an outpatient sex offender treatment group in Brattleboro, Vermont.

-In 1987, I became the program evaluator for the Vermont Treatment Program for Sexual Abusers (VTPSA), an incarcerative sex offender treatment program that became a model for other prison sex offender treatment programs around the world.
-I was the VTPSA program evaluator for 28 years until May 2015.
+In 1987, I became the program evaluator for the Vermont Treatment Program for Sexual Abusers (VTPSA), an incarcerative sex offender treatment program that became a model for prison sex offender treatment programs around the world.
+I was the VTPSA program evaluator for twenty-eight years until May 2015.

 I have primarily worked as an evaluator of adult and adolescent male sexual offenders since 1990.
-Over the years, I have conducted several thousand Psychosexual Evaluations.
 In addition to my VTPSA work, between December 1995 and August 2016, I also provided sex offender evaluation services to Resolutions Programs in Montpelier, Vermont.
+Over the years, I have conducted well over a thousand Psychosexual Evaluations and over 800 penile plethysmograph assessments to determine whether the individual had a disordered arousal profile.
+I no longer do plethysmograph assessments.

 After being introduced to the Hare Psychopathy Checklist-Revised (PCL-R) in 1995, I also began evaluating sexual and non-sexual violent offenders concerning psychopathy.
 In 1997, I became one of the first in the nation to be certified in the use of the Hare Psychopathy Checklist-Revised (PCL-R).
 This is considered the “gold standard” for the assessment of psychopathy.
 Between 1997 and 2004, I contracted with the Vermont Department of Corrections to provide nonsexual violent offender risk assessments using the PCL-R, the Violence Risk Assessment Guide (VRAG), and the Level of Service Inventory-Revised (LSI-R).
 To date, I have completed over 350 psychopathy assessments.